jpickard2/jpickard2.github.io/_tabs/about.md

 Hi, I'm Joe.
 I studied biochemistry in undergrad, immunology in grad school and my current postdoctoral research is focused on microbiology.
-Specifically, I'm interested in the bacteria that inhabit our gut (the *gut microbiota*) and how they protect us from infections, and interact with one another.
-Outside of that, I enjoy photography, especially macro photography of tiny things like insects and slime molds (see my Instagram: @joseph54pickard).
+Specifically, I'm interested in the bacteria that inhabit our gut and how they protect us from infections and interact with each other.
+Outside of that, I enjoy photography, especially macro photography of tiny things like insects and slime molds (see my [Instagram](https://www.instagram.com/joseph54pickard)).
 I'll use this site to document my many other miscellaneous projects.
 I'm always trying to learn new skills and do cool things that combine art and science.